saaiful/socks5/README.md

 sudo bash socks5.sh
 ```

-You'll be prompted for a username and password.
-These will be the credentials for the SOCKS5 proxy.
+You will be prompted for various options such as `reconfiguring`, `adding users`, or `uninstalling` the SOCKS5 server if it is already installed.
+During installation, you'll also be prompted for a `username` and `password` for the proxy authentication.

 ## Testing the Proxy
-The proxy can be tested from a Windows machine using `curl`.
+The proxy can be tested from a Linux machine using `curl`.
 If you don't have curl installed, it can be installed with the following command:
 ```bash
 apt-get install curl
 ```